GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 ### Publication callback

 The publication callback is invoked when the Device SDK successfully publishes to Cloud IoT Core.
 This callback helps devices with low memory capacity gate the publication rate.
-The publication callback accepts a `void* data` variable to mark the specific publication that this callback is tracking.
+The publication callback accepts a `void* data` variable that you may use to mark the specific publication that this callback is tracking.

 #### Function signature